 Don’t worry, though.
 Bobbles and pilling are relatively easy to remove from your clothes if you know what you are doing.

-Without doubt, the easiest (and fastest!) method is to use a fabric shaver.
-These electrical devices cut the bobbles off at their root, leaving fabric looking smooth and lint-free.
+Without doubt, the easiest (and fastest!) method is to use a fabric shaver or cashmere comb.
+These devices cut the bobbles off at their root, leaving fabric looking smooth and lint-free.